Contractor Management 20 min

 Several lawsuits should make companies think twice before misclassifying contractors.

 • Dynamex Operations W. v.
 Superior Court: This case in California places the burden on the business to prove the worker is not an employee.
-In addition, this case outlined the “ABC” test, which determines whether the worker is sufficiently independent from the business to be considered a contractor.
+In addition, this case outlined the “ABC” test, which determines whether the worker is sufficiently independent of the business to be considered a contractor.

-• Uber BV and others (Appellants) v Aslam and others (Respondents): Uber lost this court case in the U.K., which determined that its drivers are in fact “workers” and not independent contractors.
-The U.K. has a three-tiered hierarchy of working relationships, in which employees, workers, and contractors all have certain rights.
+• Uber BV and others (Appellants) v Aslam and others (Respondents): Uber lost this court case in the U.K., which determined that its drivers are, in fact, “workers” and not independent contractors.
+The U.K. has a three-tiered hierarchy of working relationships in which employees, workers, and contractors all have certain rights.

 Even if these lawsuits occurred in a different country or state, employers should heed their warnings.
 Laws can change quickly, and employers found to be in violation cannot continue to operate outside the law once the rules change.